Estate Planning Lawyers in Tulsa, Oklahoma

 A will is a person’s declaration of how one wants their property dispersed after death.
 A will does not necessarily avoid probate, because there are complex regulations regarding the validity of any will, it is important to hire an attorney with knowledge and experience.

 By maintaining your assets in a trust, you can minimize taxes, avoid probate and leave a larger inheritance to your loved ones.
 The use of a trust is also a way to provide a steady income to a beneficiary over the course of time, rather than the distribution in a lump sum.
 Trusts can also be established to benefit charitable organizations.
-At DBL Tulsa, we both set up trusts for you and also help administer trusts.
+Our team can both set up trusts for you and also help administer trusts.

 Guardianship and Conservatorship